code11/engine/docs/docs/api/get.md

 ```
 const doSomeWork: producer = ({ getBar = get.foo.bar }) => {
-  const var = getBar(); // provides lates value of bar, and does not trigger if bar ever changes
+  const var = getBar.value(); // provides lates value of bar, and does not trigger if bar ever changes
 }
 ```